michellewei04/doctor-hr-frontend/README.md

 ## Instructions

-Make sure you have Node and NPM installed.
+Make sure you have Node and NPM installed and enable CORS (cross-origin resource sharing) in your browser.
+This is available as an extension in Chrome.

 Launch npm on your local machine:
 ```
 npm run
 ```